Military Ordinariate of Indonesia

-The Military Ordinariate of Indonesia is a military ordinariate of the Roman Catholic Church.
-Immediately subject to the Holy See, it provides pastoral care to Roman Catholics serving in the Indonesian National Armed Forces and Indonesian National Police and their families.
+The Military Ordinariate of Indonesia is a military ordinariate of the Catholic Church.
+Immediately subject to the Holy See, it provides pastoral care to Catholics serving in the Indonesian National Armed Forces and Indonesian National Police and their families.

 History

 It was established as a military vicariate on 25 December 1949 and elevated to a military ordinariate on 21 July 1986.